 If you sell your crypto for less than you bought it, that would count as a capital loss.
 Capital losses can reduce the total amount of capital gains tax you pay.
 If you don’t have any gains and you only have capital losses, you may carry that amount forward to offset capital gains you might have to pay in the following year.

 Crypto taxes in Canada are confusing because there are so many use cases for crypto.
 You can use crypto as an investment, as a currency for spending, or as a source of passive income.
 Paying taxes on cryptocurrency in Canada doesn’t have to be a headache.
-Report crypto on your taxes easily using Koinly, a crypto tax calculator and software.
-I personally used this software for filing my 2020 report.
+Report crypto on your taxes easily using Koinly or Coinledger, a crypto tax calculator and software.

 With Koinly, you can easily import your trades via a CSV file, your crypto exchange’s API, or your crypto wallet’s public keys.
-Koinly supports over 17,000 cryptocurrencies, 50 wallets, 350 crypto exchanges (including the most popular crypto Exchanges for Canadians, e.g. BitBuy), 50 blockchains, and 11 services such as BlockFi and Nexo.
+Koinly supports over 23,000 cryptocurrencies, 100 wallets, 400 crypto exchanges, 170 blockchains, and 30 services such as Nexo and BlockFi.